Evidence-based certification of quantum dimensions

-\emph{Relative-belief dimension certification.}---For a given positive operator-valued measure~(POVM), we would like to ascertain if an unknown state~$\varrho$ can be fully contained in a Hilbert space of an effective dimension~$\deff$.
+\emph{Relative-belief dimension certification.}---For a given positive operator-valued measure~(POVM)---the operator set $\{\Pi_j\geq0\}$ such that $\sum_j\Pi_j=1$---we would like to ascertain if an unknown state~$\varrho$ can be fully contained in a Hilbert space of an effective dimension~$\deff$.
 As~$\varrho$ is unknown and to be estimated from data, this translates to the operational question ``What is~$\deff$ for the maximum-likelihood~(ML) estimator~$\ML$ given the POVM data $\mathbb{D}$?''
 The first step in RBDC would be to decide the largest dimension~$D$ one wishes to examine and assign a set of~$D-1$ \emph{prior probabilities}~$\PR(d)$ for~$2\leq d\leq D$.
-These represent our initial takes on how probable it is that a Hilbert space of dimension~$d$ contains~$\varrho$.
+These represent our initial takes on how probable it is that a Hilbert space of dimension~$d$ contains~$\varrho$, which are regarded as \emph{intuitive assumptions to be tested}.